-Understand why some ingredients need to be Halal Certified before you call us the haram police.
+Understand why some ingredients need to be halal before you call us the haram police.

 What’s not halal about Waffles, Churros, Cakes and the likes?